emberjs/guides/source/getting-started/js-primer.md

 Let's look at an example.

 We will start with a `Framework` class.
-`Framework` has two propert ies, a `language` string, and a `versions` array.
+`Framework` has two properties, a `language` string, and a `versions` array.
 If you are not familiar with the `class` syntax, you can read about it on [the MDN reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)
 We will be using the `class` syntax, if you are not familiar you can read more on We'll then create two instances of that class, `ember` and `phoenix`.

 ```javascript